-WWE News: A Number Of Big Name Superstars Suddenly Released – WWE Begins Cleaning House
+WWE News: A Number Of Big Name Superstars Suddenly Released, WWE Begins Cleaning House

 Each year, there is usually a time that WWE begins releasing a number of superstars in their annual “spring cleaning.”
-It appears as if things have started early in 2019 as on Friday, the releases began coming one after another with some out of nowhere.
-Before 3 p.m., three big name superstars had been released and it is quite possible that more are on the way.
+It appears as if things have started early in 2019, as on Friday the releases began coming one after another.
+Some of the names mentioned as having been released seemed to come out of nowhere.
+Before 3 p.m., three big name superstars had been released — and it is quite possible that more are on the way.

-A couple of days ago, Dillinger hopped on his own personal Twitter account after SmackDown Live and publicly requested his release.
-Dillinger, whose real name is Ronnie Arniell, stated that he wanted the clear story out there and not for rumors to circulate.
+A couple of days ago, Tye Dillinger hopped on his own personal Twitter account after SmackDown Live and publicly requested his release.
+Dillinger, whose real name is Ronnie Arniell, stated that he wanted the clear story out there — and would prefer that rumors not circulate.

-In his tweet, Dillinger said that after five-and-a-half years, he simply wanted to move on from WWE as he felt it was the best situation for everyone.
-He thanked the company and the locker rooms for everything, but he wanted to go in a different direction.
+In his tweet, Dillinger said that after nearly six years, he simply wanted to move on from WWE.
+He felt that this was the best situation for everyone.
+He thanked the company and the locker room for everything, but said that he wanted to go in a different direction.

-Earlier this year, WWE revealed that Dean Ambrose had chosen not to re-sign with the company after his contract expires in April.
-Well, it appears as if the promotion is going ahead with publicly stating news as quickly as possible to keep rumor mills from generating.

 On Friday afternoon, WWE had tweeted out and made the release of Tye Dillinger official.